theresasogunle/useEncryption/README.md

 ## UseEncryption

-A custom hook for all your encryption and decryption needs
+A custom hook In React for all your encryption and decryption needs in a React functional component